 Navigating the Overlaps and Confusion

-In this context, a visa, in its technical sense, is an entry document, and the only entity competent to issue it is the DOS in countries other than the United States.
-When an H-1B worker’s status changes, they must attend a new visa interview at a US consulate if they travel home or to another country.
-The consulate will then issue a physical visa, granting them re-entry into the United States.
+A visa is an entry document, and only the Department of State (DOS) can issue it outside the United States.
+If an H-1B worker’s status changes, they must attend a new visa interview at a U.S. consulate if they travel home or to another country.
+The consulate will then issue a physical visa for re-entry into the United States.

 Understanding the Significance of Visa Numbers